-Good Question: Do I still need to wear a mask after I get both doses of the covid vaccine?
+Good Question: Do I still need to wear a mask after I get both doses of the COVID vaccine?

-One of our viewers, Shirley Scott, asked KCTV5 a good question: "Do I still need to wear a mask after I get both doses of the covid vaccine?"
+(KCTV) -- One of our viewers, Shirley Scott, asked KCTV5 a good question: "Do I still need to wear a mask after I get both doses of the COVID vaccine?"

 The answer is yes.